-Berylliosis is a lung disease that affects people exposed to beryllium.
-Beryllium is a metallic element that is found in rocks, coal, soil, and volcanic dust and used in certain industries.
+Berylliosis is a lung disease due to beryllium exposure.
+Beryllium is a metal found in rocks, coal, soil, and volcanic dust.
+It is used in certain industries.

-The 2 types of berylliosis are:
+The two types of berylliosis are:

-- Coughing, possibly bringing up blood-tinged sputum
+- Coughing, possibly with blood

 - Chest pain

 - Problems breathing

 - Weight loss